-Another useful tool would be the generation of causal diagrams representing the CE model using directed acyclic graphs (DAG), with the addition of intermediate outputs of interest generated by the model (e.g. observed incidence, observed mortality, number of unnecessary treatments, ...).
-These diagrams would show the causal relationship between the inputs, the outputs and these intermediate variables.
-These relationships could lead us to unexpected but true causal effects, confirm expected relationships, or point out possible mistakes, either within the model implementation or its conceptualization.
+Another useful tool would be the generation of causal diagrams representing the model using directed acyclic graphs (DAG), with the addition of intermediate outputs of interest generated by the model (e.g. observed incidence, observed mortality, number of unnecessary treatments, ...).
+These diagrams would show the causal relationship between the inputs, outputs and these intermediate variables.
+These relationships could lead us to unexpected but true causal effects, confirm expected relationships or point out possible mistakes, either within the model implementation or its conceptualization.

-Another recurrent problem in SA happens when some values for a small subset of parameters have an extreme effect on the output.
-Outlier detection techniques such as Local Outlier Factor (LOF) can help identify these in a high-dimensional dataset.
-In addition, another subsequent step would be to discover why these outliers are so different from the rest of simulations using XAI techniques such as LIME.
+An additional recurrent problem in SA happens when some values for a small subset of parameters have an extreme effect on the results.
+Once these outliers are identified, a further step would be to discover why these sets of parameters are so different from the rest of simulations using XAI techniques such as LIME.